RSI Prevention for Typists

 Take Regular Breaks

 Every 20–25 minutes of continuous typing, take 2–3 minutes away from the keyboard.
 Set a timer.
 During breaks, avoid your phone — that is still repetitive finger movement.
-If you're using typing tests to build speed, limit long endurance tests to once per day until your hands adapt.
+If you're using the typing test to build speed, limit long endurance tests to once per day until your hands adapt.

 Stretching Routine